bradshawjoshua/Early-Detection-Stroke/README.md

-# Early-Detection-Heart-Failure
+# Patient-Early-Detection-Of-Stroke
-Predict the likelihood of heart disease with the features provided.
+Predict the likelihood of stroke with the features provided.